Protect Your Home Against Intruders

 Most burglars are not exceedingly skilled at their game.
 The majority are teens or young adults on the prowl for an unoccupied, unsecured home.

-Few have high-tech lock-picking devices; their tools are as simple as their methods - they'll pry open a sliding glass door with a screwdriver, or stand on a patio chair or shimmy up a drainpipe to reach an unlocked window.
+Few have high-tech lock-picking devices; their tools are as simple as their methods—they'll pry open a sliding glass door with a screwdriver, stand on a patio chair, or shimmy up a drainpipe to reach an unlocked window.

 The good news is that your antitheft strategies can be simple, too.
-A few basic precautions will usually keep all but the most determined burglars from giving your home a second glance.
+A few basic precautions, such as securing your entry points and keeping outdoor accessories locked away, will usually keep all but the most determined burglars from giving your home a second glance.

 Protect Your Home Against Intruders All in a Day's Work

-You probably worry most about intruders at night, but more than half of all break-ins actually occur in the daytime.
-Today's dual-career couples, with their often-empty homes, have made weekday mornings the prime time for burglaries.
+You probably worry most about intruders at night, but more than half of all break-ins occur in the daytime.
+With their often-empty homes, today's dual-career couples have made weekday mornings the prime time for burglaries.

-The first step toward a safer home is to take a walk around the perimeter of your home.
-Is the vegetation near doors and windows well trimmed?
+The first step toward a safer home is to walk around your home's perimeter.
+Is the vegetation near doors and windows well-trimmed?

 Even a metal drainpipe can provide access to second-story windows, which are often left unlocked.
 Protect your home against intruders by spreading a bit of petroleum jelly along pipes that reach ground level.